Logo

 Then, the million dollar question: Was Galesburg a friendly small town or a “You’re not from around here, are you” small town?

-Thankfully, it was a friendly one.
+It was a friendly one!

 I set out to the hotel, on foot, schlepping my fully-packed suitcase, heavy backpack, a canvas grocery bag of snacks, and a red raincoat, due north to the Great House.